AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 example.com#%#//scriptlet('set-local-storage-item', 'key', 'value')
 ```

 - `key` — required, key name to be set.
+Should be a string for setting,
+  but it also can be a regular expression for removing items from localStorage.
 - `value` — required, key value; possible values:
     - positive decimal integer `<= 32767`
     - one of the predefined constants in any case variation: